 A now-retired judge exonerated Prade in January 2013 after DNA tests showed that a bite mark on Dr. Prade's lab coat did not come from her ex-husband.
-She also made what a court official described as a "conditional order" that if her ruling exonerating Prade was overturned that he should receive a new trial.
+She also made what has been described as a "conditional order" that if her ruling exonerating Prade was overturned, he should receive a new trial.

 Prade was jailed again last month, following an appeals court decision in March to overturn Judge Judy Hunter's decision to free Prade.

 In its March ruling, the appeals court said the DNA testing only raised more questions than answers and Prade's original conviction was based on overwhelming circumstantial evidence.